PKU-MARL/Model-Based-MARL/README.md

 ```
 in terminal to include the SUMO python packages.

-3. Setting up WandB.
+## Custom Environments
+in terminal to in

+## Logging data during training
-Our code uses WandB as logger.
+We uses WandB as logger.
+1. Setting up WandB.

 Before running our code, you should log in to WandB locally.
 Please refer to https://docs.wandb.ai/quickstart for more detail.

 # Usage
 Train the agent by: